Learning how to cook with spices is perhaps one of the easiest ways to add flavour to your meals in just a pinch.

 Saying that cooking with spices is not just limited to Indian cuisine.
 They can be used with any dish you fancy spicing UPP!

-In fact, every cuisine in the world have native spice mixes and blends.
+In fact, every cuisine in the world has native spice mixes and blends.

 But randomly adding spices without an awareness of their effect on the dish, may lead to a flavour mishap.